Māori at the University—A brief history

 Te Herenga Waka Marae was later joined by Ako Pai Marae at Karori campus when the Wellington Teachers' College was amalgamated with the University in 2005.
 This amalgamation also saw the addition of Te Kura Māori as another of the University’s Māori academic units, which offers a programme in Māori education.
 Wally Penetito was appointed as the University’s first Professor of Māori Education in 2009.

 In 2000, Professor Piri Sciascia became the University’s first Toiahurei or Assistant Vice-Chancellor (Māori) and in 2003 he was made Deputy Vice-Chancellor (Māori) to lead Māori across the institution.
-He was succeeded in 2016 by the current Deputy Vice Chancellor (Māori), Prof. Rawinia Higgins, the first female to hold this position, In 2001, the University Council also established Toihuarewa—a faculty-equivalent academic forum where Māori academic interests are examined, debated and discussed.
+He was succeeded in 2016 by the current Deputy Vice Chancellor (Māori), Prof. Rawinia Higgins, the first female to hold this position, In 2001, the University Council also established Toihuarewa, a forum where Māori academic interests are examined, debated, and discussed.

 Since those early days, the number of Māori students and staff at the University has continued to grow.
 From lone solitary figures in lecture theatres (in 1955 Māori students made up merely 1-2 percent of total students), today Māori students account for over 11 percent of the University's student population.
 Māori academic staff can still be found teaching and researching in Māori studies and Māori education, as well as diverse disciplines such as geography, science, media studies, law and architecture.